i05nagai/memorandum/language/english_speaking.md

     * Policie raided the apartment and found a large amount of drug inside
 * interrogate
     * to aggressively ask someone questions
+* interrogative
+    * a word or sentence used when asking a question
+        * who and why are interrogative
+    * the interrogative
+        * the form of a sentence that is used for asking questions
 * undocumented
     * The president has promised to crack down on undocumented immigrants.
 * crew